Gerald Durrell: 1980s and 1990s

 In 1981 Durrell filmed Ark on the Move for Canadian television.
 It was a sequel to The Stationary Ark, which had been very successful.
 Durrell's next project was The Amateur Naturalist, co-authored with Lee; it was a handbook for people who wanted to know how to observe nature in their own neighbourhoods and gardens, but it also covered many of the world's ecosystem types, such as tundra, tropical forests, and wetlands.
 The associated television series began shooting in late 1982 and took a year to complete, and the book eventually became Durrell's most successful, selling well over a million copies.
 In 1984 Durrell established the Durrell Conservation Academy at the zoo headquarters in Jersey, with the goal of providing training in captive breeding methods to help re-establish breeding populations of animals in their home environments.
 In October the Durrells left for the USSR, where they spent most of the next year filming Durrell in Russia.
 In 1986 he provided commentary for another television series, Ourselves and Other Animals, and was also the subject of a documentary, Durrell's Ark, which aired in 1988.
 By the mid-1980s Durrell's income from his writing and television work had grown to the point where he no longer had any money worries.

 In 1986 Durrell had hip-replacement surgery in a bid to counter arthritis, and the following year the other hip was also replaced.
 In January 1994 he was diagnosed with liver cancer and cirrhosis, and given only a few months to live.
 In March he received a liver transplant; he drank whisky on the way to the hospital, and arrived inebriated, but the operation went ahead.
 He died of septicaemia on 30 January 1995.
-His ashes are buried in Jersey Zoo, under a memorial plaque bearing a quote by William Beebe, an early advocate for conservation:
+Some of his ashes were scattered on the islet of Pontikonisi, off Corfu, to which Durrell used to swim as a child.
+The remainder are buried in Jersey Zoo, under a memorial plaque bearing a quote by William Beebe, an early advocate for conservation:

 The beauty and genius of a work of art may be reconceived, though its first material expression be destroyed; a vanishing harmony may yet again inspire the composer; but when the last individual of a race of living beings breathes no more, another heaven and another earth must pass before such a one can be again.